attachmentgenie/vagrant-website/README.md

 ### Manifests

 Place your own manifests in this directory.
-A fairly standard default.pp is already present which also creates and registers a local yum repository called 'localhost'
+A fairly standard default.pp is already present.

 ### Modules

 Place your own modules in this directory.
-5 modules are alreayd present one of which is stdlib.
+5 modules are already present one of which is stdlib.